sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-classic.md

 }
 ```

-In this example the endpoint caching middleware has been configured to cache all safe requests to two endpoints (`/widget` and `/fish`) with a cache refresh period of 60 seconds.
+In this example, the endpoint caching middleware has been configured to cache all safe requests to two endpoints (`/widget` and `/fish`) with a cache refresh period of 60 seconds.

 #### Advanced endpoint cache {#tyk-classic-advanced-caching}

 For ultimate control over what Tyk caches, you should use the advanced configuration options for the per-endpoint cache.
 You can separately configure, for each HTTP method for an endpoint:
 - an individual cache refresh (timeout)
 - a list of HTTP response codes that should be cached
-- a pattern match to cache only requests containing specific data in the [request body]({{< ref " basic-config-and-security/reduce-latency/caching/advanced-cache#selective-caching-by-body-value" >}})
+- a pattern match to cache only requests containing specific data in the [request body]({{< ref "basic-config-and-security/reduce-latency/caching/advanced-cache#selective-caching-by-body-value" >}})

 To enable the advanced middleware you must add a new `advance_cache_config` object to the `extended_paths` section of your API definition.